-These 21 Day Fix Pineapple Upside Down Cupcakes are just as tasty as the original, but dairy-free, gluten-free, refined sugar-free and perfectly portion controlled!
+These Pineapple Upside Down Cupcakes are just as tasty as the original, but dairy-free, gluten-free, refined sugar-free and perfectly portion controlled!
 The perfect summertime dessert!
+This post contains affiliate links for products I’m obsessed with.

 Confession #117 – I was faced with a tough decision last month…and it gave me all the mom guilt.